turbodami/D3-Heatmap/README.md

 * Compute a normalized matrix (by row) to better visualize retention and attrition rates.
 Ex: ![Normalized Payments Matrix](payments-norm-matrix.png "Normalized Payments Matrix")
 * We use [Nix](https://nixos.org/nix/) for package management.
 If you add your dependencies to `default.nix`, then it's easy for us to run your code.
 Install nix and launch the environment with `nix-shell` (works on Linux, macOS, and most unixes).
 Or install dependencies however you're comfortable and give us instructions.

 There's no time limit.
 Spend as much or as little time on it as you'd like.
-Fork this git repository, and share your fork when you're done.
+Clone this git repository (don't fork), and push to a new repository when you're ready to share.
 We'll schedule a follow-up call to review.